 What is the expected Hyundai Ioniq 6 range?

-The Hyundai Ioniq 6 is expected with a range of over 300 miles (WLTP) with 80 percent charging achievable in 18 minutes.
+The electric sedan is expected with a range of 379 miles (WLTP), with 80 percent charging achievable in 18 minutes.

 What is the Ioniq 6 release date in the U.S.?

-The Hyundai Ioniq 6 is expected to reach U.S. showrooms by early 2023, following its 2022 debut.
+The Hyundai Ioniq 6 will reach the U.S. in early 2023.